-Each Christmas, my wife and I treat ourselves to a new bottle of Scotch Whisky.
-It’s a tradition we have sustained for a few years now, and I highly recommend it.
+Each Christmas, we treat ourselves to a new bottle of Scotch Whisky.
+It’s a tradition we have sustained for a few years now, and something we highly recommend.
 We don’t drink a lot of Scotch, but we like it often enough to enjoy a little diversity.
 Because we aren’t finishing them off, bottles hang around for a long time and we are able to grow our working collection.
 It’s like a closet full of favorite shoes—the more pairs you own and use, the less likely they will wear out.
 All the while, we are educating ourselves about this spirit and each year we get to try something new.

 In years past we have added the Glenlivet Nadurra to our collection, some Speyside bottles from a tasting we attended, and a year ago we picked up Oban’s 1993 Distillers Edition.
 We have even received Scotch as a gift!